 Tented affairs are held on the north lawn.

-Capacity varies according to the type of event:
+Capacities vary according to the type of event.
+Some examples are:

 The museum may remove some furniture and collection objects from the areas to be used prior to the event.
 All remaining museum property may not be moved, used, or touched, except by museum personnel or by special arrangement.
 The renter is liable for any damage associated with the event.